+Personal protective equipment forms a cornerstone of protection against airborne diseases.
 All healthcare workers who enter the negative pressure room should wear an appropriately fit-tested N95 respirator.
-The N95 Respirators is individually fitted and can filter particles one micron in size.
+The N95 respirators are individually fitted and can filter particles one micron in size.
 Studies show that the mask has a 95% filter efficiency and provides a tight facial seal with less than a 10% leak.

 To use the respirator appropriately, one should do the following:

-In hospitals, patients admitted to the negative room often have to be transported to other departments like radiology, physical therapy, the pulmonary laboratory or even another hospital.
-Before sending a patient with an airborne infection, one must always communicate with the relevant department first.
-This communication should include the following:
+In hospitals, patients admitted to the negative room often have to be transported to other departments like radiology, physical therapy, the pulmonary laboratory, or even another hospital.
+Before transferring a patient with an airborne infection, one must always communicate with the relevant department first.
+The guidelines for transportation are as follows: